 In Summary: book that tour to Petra/Jordan!

 This was an awesome trip, one that I’ll never forget!
 It was actually harder than I imagined, largely due to the distances we covered over the 3 days, and also having to worry about my kid.
-But I can highly recommend it, and if you’re looking for an excellent tour, head straight to Abraham Tours.
+But I can highly recommend it, and if you’re looking for an excellent tour, head straight to the Petra tours run by Abraham Tours.
 They were very professional, answered all the questions I had (pre-tour), and seem to have teamed up with some excellent people in Jordan.
+And we wouldn’t recommend just anybody for you lot, so trust us, they are the guys to go with!

 If you’re on the fence about a trip to Jordan (what, after reading the above???), get off the fence and BOOK THAT TOUR!